colinfitzgerald328/track-athletes-frontend/README.md

 5. What are this athlete's personal bests?
 6. What are this athlete's most notable accomplishments?

 While this information is available through a Google search, our project addresses common issues such as short auto-generated summaries, the lack of a live results stream, and information not tailored to a track fan's desires.
-This involves generating descriptive summaries by utilizing data from Instagram and Wikipedia profiles, extracting and employing generative language models for coherent and well-written summaries.
+This involves generating descriptive summaries by utilizing data from Instagram and Wikipedia profiles, which are then fed into generative language models, resulting in coherent and well-written summaries.
 Additionally, we collect and display data from World Athletics in a visual format for easy tracking of your favorite athletes.

 ### Key Features